TatertotGr8/Crack64Bit/README.md

 ## Docmentation
 To run this project you will need a few things:

 **-Patience**
-This is finding a seed though brute force not the most efficient
+This is finding a seed though brute force not the most efficient method be preapred to leave your computer running for a few hours.

+****